- We advise you to exercise normal safety precautions in the Netherlands.

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Netherlands for the most up to date information.

-The Netherlands is a party to the Schengen Convention, along with 24 other European countries, which allows Australians to enter the Netherlands without a visa in some circumstances.
+The Netherlands is a party to the Schengen Convention which allows Australians to enter the Netherlands without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for more information.

 People travelling directly to or from a country outside the European Union (EU) carrying 10,000 Euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Under the legislation, the term "cash" includes cheques, travellers' cheques and money orders.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash for people travelling to or from another EU country.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.